 Serrated metal gaskets are fabricated of solid metal and have concentric grooves machined into the faces.
-This greatly reduces the contact area on initially tightening thereby reducing the bolt load.
+This greatly reduces the contact area on initial tightening thereby reducing the bolt load.
 As the gasket is deformed, the contact surface area increases.
-Serrated types of gaskets are useful where soft gaskets or laminated gaskets are unsatisfactory and bolt load is excessive with a flat-ring metal gasket.
+Serrated types of gaskets are useful where soft gaskets or laminated gaskets are unsatisfactory and the bolt load is excessive with a flat-ring metal gasket.
 Smooth-finished flange faces should be used with serrated gaskets.

 Corrugated Gaskets with Asbestos filling

-Corrugated gaskets with asbestos filling are similar to laminated gaskets except that the surface is rigid with concentric rings as with the case of serrated gaskets.
+Corrugated gaskets with asbestos filling are similar to laminated gaskets except that the surface is rigid with concentric rings as in the case of serrated gaskets.
 Corrugated gaskets require less seating force than laminated or serrated gaskets and are extensively used in low-pressure liquid and gas services.
 Corrugated metal gaskets without asbestos may be used to a higher temperature than those with asbestos filling.

 Two standard types of ring-joint gaskets are available for high-pressure service.
 One type has an oval cross-section, and the other has an octagonal cross-section.
 These rings are fabricated of solid metal, usually soft iron, soft steel, Monel, 4-6% chrome, and stainless steel.
 The alloy-steel rings should be heat treated to soften them.